brodeau/gonzag/README.md

 ## Why

-Ocean model horizontal grids are notorious for being twisted/distorted, hence, in gonzag, special effort is put on thorough research of nearest point and source mesh grid prior to bilinear interpolations.
+Ocean model horizontal grids are notorious for being twisted/distorted, hence, in gonzag, special effort is put on thorough research of nearest point and surrounding source mesh grid points prior to bilinear interpolations.
 <br>

 ## Dependencies